 I need to go through my own sleep ritual to fall asleep and stay asleep.
 After that, I can only hope that my allergies are mild, and if they are not, I use saline spray.

 My sleep ritual is: The whole place’s temp drops to about 60-65 degrees.
 I go through my seated or lying mobility movements.
 (For that routine, read this.)
-Then, I hop in a hot-cool contrast shower — I save the cold stuff for the morning as it’s a bit too stimulating at night time for me.
+Then, I hop in a hot shower — I save the cold stuff for the morning as it’s a bit too stimulating at night time for me.
 I get into bed around the same time, 9PM or so, put my blue light blocking glasses on if I need to read or write.
 Then, I turn on continuous white noise, it’s basically a mash up of different frequencies that have been scientifically shown to help with sleep.
 If I wake in the middle of the night, I won’t look at my phone.
 Want to know more about how I learned to improve my sleep?
 Read this.

 Rise at the same time.